 Organic material is produced from a natural resource such as plant or animal fibres grown or bred in accordance with organic farming standards.
 The renewable organic source must be free from herbicides, pesticides, insecticides and genetically modified organisms (GMOs).
 Organic material originating from forestry must not contribute directly or indirectly to deforestation or forest degradation.
 All animal fibres must be free from cruelty.
 Freedom from cruelty means that no animals are killed or harmed and that all animals are treated with respect by promoting health and welfare.

-Organic material must contain a minimum of 95% organic material and a maximum of 5% (virgin) synthetic fibres, but 25% (virgin) synthetic fibres each are allowed for socks, leggings and sportswear.
+Organic material must contain a minimum of 95% organic material and a maximum of 5% (virgin) synthetic fibers, but 25% (virgin) synthetic fibers each are allowed for socks, leggings, denim and sportswear.
 The organic material can be 100% pure or a blend of the organic materials listed in our material library.

 1. Example: 100% cotton (GOTS certified)